M-Aloysie/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Creating a pretty neat toy for your portfolio to flex your DOM manipulation skills.
+Creating a pretty neat toy for your portfolio to flex your DOM manipulation skills;
+Building a browser version of something between a sketchpad and an Etch-A-Sketch.